maxitg/SetReplace/Documentation/Systems/README.md

 # Systems

 *SetReplace* supports multiple computational systems.
-They are all treated within a unified framework, i.e., their [multihistories](/Documentation/Types/Multihistory/README.md) can be created with [generators](/Documentation/Generators/README.md) using similar parameters, and their [properties](/Documentation/Properties/README.md) are computed in a simliar way.
+The system-specific functions such as [`MultisetSubstitutionSystem`](MultisetSubstitutionSystem.md) do not perform the evaluation themselves.
+Instead, one uses them to specify the rules for the [generators](/Documentation/Generators/README.md).

+These functions typically take a single argument for the system-specific rules:

 * [`MultisetSubstitutionSystem`](MultisetSubstitutionSystem.md)